hsnertas/randey-con/README.md

   * Index.html
     * Contains :
       * 9 input groups
-* One Css Page
+* Two Css Page
   * Style.css
     * Contains :
       * Styling for attributes and buttons
+  * Reset.css
+    * Contains :
+      * Set of css rules that resets the styling of all html elements
 * One Javascript Page
   * Script.js
     * Contains :